 When you connected with your narcissist, did you feel like finally, you had met true love?
+A felt the narcissist initially felt like the greatest love

 Was the connection so intense and powerful that you believed your love was truly meant to be forever, regardless of the pain you experienced?